canjs/can-stache/docs/helpers/portal.md

 ## Use

-`portal` is used to render HTML some place other than the template from which the helper is used.
+`portal` is used to render HTML some place other than the template in which the helper is used.

 A common use case for `portal` is to render content with the document's [head](https://developer.mozilla.org/en-US/docs/Web/API/Document/head) element.